Deeper Science into H2

 - Also known as hydride, hydrogen anion has two electrons.
 While it is not a free radical, it is unfortunately also not stable even though it has two electrons.

-- Hydrogen cation, also known as just a proton, does not have any electrons at all.
+- Hydrogen cation, commonly known as a proton, does not have any electrons at all.
 It is found in our body to drive ATP activity, and is also the reason for acidic water (the more H+ you have in the water, the lower the pH of the water)

 See here for how the body reacts with hydrogen gas